Hugo-Carbiener/Hugo-Carbiener/README.md

 I joined the team working on [Mockoon](https://mockoon.com/) twice for internships during the Summers of 2021 and 2022. **Mockoon** is an open-source dev tool that helps you design and mock APIs in seconds.
 This was the opportunity to give a hand to this promising project and deliver major features (like data buckets) to thousands of developers worldwide.

-After a successful six months internship, I was hired at Ankama, as part of the server team on the game Dofus TOUCH. amongst other things, I have been in charge of the -long awaited- rewamp of our Player versus Player feature which resulted in more than a hundred thousands matches on launch day.
+After a successful six months internship, I was hired at Ankama, as part of the server team on the game Dofus TOUCH. amongst other things, I have been in charge of the -long-awaited- revamp of our Player versus Player feature which resulted in more than a hundred thousand matches on launch day.
 Through this task, I tackled subjects such as matchmaking and ranking algorithms.

-Aside from developing features and fixing bugs, backend devs also have the responsibility of maintaining servers and shipping new changes.
-As such, I have been regularly running dev ops processes of servers hosting tens of thousands of unique players daily.
+Aside from developing features and fixing bugs, I as a backend dev also have the responsibility of maintaining servers and shipping new changes.
+As such, I have been regularly running dev ops processes on servers hosting tens of thousands of unique players daily.

 # **My video game projects**

-### **Top Secret File, our WIP**
+### **Top Secret File, Master's final project**

 ![clip (6) (1)](https://user-images.githubusercontent.com/41008899/204225375-31dedd04-91ac-44fc-a277-ca30a1d3a0db.gif)